About the Master's in Deaf Education

 About the Current Program

 Clarke Schools for Hearing and Speech has been preparing teachers in the field of auditory and oral education for over a hundred years.
 In 1962, Clarke partnered with Smith College to establish an advanced academic degree, the master of education of the deaf.
-Nearly 1,500 teachers have graduated from the program, today serving children who are deaf and hard of hearing in 50 states and 34 foreign countries.
+Nearly 1,500 teachers have graduated from the program, today serving children who are deaf or hard of hearing in 50 states and 34 foreign countries.

 The program of study (one academic year and two summers), leads to the degree of master of education of the deaf.
 The program accepts national and international constituents.
 Most students possess undergraduate backgrounds in teaching or communication sciences.
 Part-time degree candidates are also enrolled and may spend up to four years completing the program requirements.

 Graduate students are brought directly into an intimate Clarke Schools community and have an academic experience like no other.
-Graduate students work with children who are deaf and hard of hearing at several academic levels, from preschool through middle school, both in the classroom and in the communication lab.
+Graduate students work with children who are deaf or hard of hearing at several academic levels, from preschool through middle school, both in the classroom and in the communication lab.
 They also have unique opportunities to develop personal relationships with children by chaperoning trips and assisting with various projects and productions.
 Graduate students complete two three-week practicums at other schools or programs to broaden their experience.

 The program provides students with the opportunity to participate in a work-study program through the Clarke Schools.
 Work-study experiences enable graduate students to work with professionals in the Clarke Schools community and earn money.